CrazyWolv/CrazyWolv/README.md

 # ![Visitor Badge](https://visitor-badge.laobi.icu/badge?page_id=CrazyWolv.CrazyWolv&right_color=green) &nbsp; A Crazy <img src="https://github.com/CrazyWolv/CrazyWolv/blob/main/img/wolf-gif.gif" width="50" /> Dev

 **Whale Hello There, I'm Enzo.** A Frontend Web Dev obsessed with fantasy & black tea from :fr: **Strasbourg, France**.
-I studied in O'Clock (a french full-remote dev school) ▸ LyraJS Red Promotion.
+I studied at O'Clock (a french full-remote dev school) ▸ LyraJS Red Promotion.
 <br/><br/>
 **I REALLY LIKE** ▸ to learn new stuff, especially when it comes to design, new technologies & frontend Development.
 When I'm not coding, I like to draw... a lot.
 <br/><br/>